adoodevv/adoodevv/README.md

 - 👋 Hi, I’m Jonathan Adoo
-- 👀 I’m interested in Robotics
+- 👀 Robotics
-- 💞️ I’m looking to collaborate on any project you're interested
+- 💞️ Looking to collaborate on any project you're interested
 - 📫 How to reach me adoojonathan412@gmail.com

 <!---